Churchtown, Dublin: Bottle Tower

 Rocque’s 1760 map of Dublin shows Newtown House at the bottom on the South Dublin county council historical map site.
 To the left of Newtown (or south) and along The Glen river would be Landscape House and Whitehall House.
-Above these (or west) would be Nutgrove House – half way to Rathfarnam village.
+Above these (or west) would be Nutgrove House – halfway to Rathfarnam village.

-Taylor's 1816 map of the environs of Dublin gives a view of Churchtown, east of Ely's Demense.
+Taylor's 1816 map of the environs of Dublin gives a view of Churchtown, east of Ely's Demesne.
 This shows the present Landscape area, Newtown House (now Villas), Whitehall and Whitebarn.
 Landscape Road features between the Glen River and Newtown House and this seems to swing left onto modern day Braemor Road before meeting the modern day Dodder Park Road at Ely's Arch.
 Nutgrove School also features, then The Ponds and further south is Barton Lane.

-William Duncan's maps of the county of Dublin (1821) you can see White Barn and Newtown Villas.
+William Duncan's maps of the county of Dublin (1821) shows White Barn and Newtown Villas.
 To the left of Newtown is a large house on what probably became Braemor Park.
 This was possibly Fetherstonaugh House which became the Church of Ireland Theological College or more likely Ardavon House which was the original Mount Carmel hospital building.